busser/tfautomv/docs/content/usage/_index.md

     	output format of moves ("blocks" or "commands") (default "blocks") -show-analysis
-    	show detailed analysis of Terraform plan
+    	show detailed analysis of Terraform plan -terraform-bin string
-  -version
+    	terraform binary to use (default "terraform") -version
     	print version and exit
 ```